 Finally, while Viking raids happened long, long ago, it’s still possible (and probable) that many people still carry a genetic trace of these Nordic ancestors.

 Did you know?
 Have you heard about the Swedish colony in what is now the United States?
 Yes, seriously!
 Sweden once considered parts of modern-day Delaware, Pennsylvania, and New Jersey part of “New Sweden“.

-How far back in your family tree are your Swedish ancestors?
+How far back in your family tree are your Swedish or Danish ancestors?

 You might wonder if there is some way that you can calculate how far back your Swedish ancestor is based on the percentage of Swedish DNA that shows up in your ethnicity estimate.

 It’s not possible to know for sure based only on the percentage of the Sweden DNA region that shows up for you, but I will give you a rule of thumb that can help you estimate how far back it might be.